Los Angeles Almanac Logo

 † In both these fires, all but one of these firefighter victims were teenagers.
 The practice of using teenage probationer firefighters ended after the 1968 Canyon Fire.

-The Griffith Park Fire of 1933 is California's second deadliest wildfire (second to the Camp Fire of 2018 in Butte County) and the third deadliest firefighter tragedy in U.S. history.
-It is not, however, listed among the Los Angeles County's largest wildfires, despite its horrific toll on life, because its burn area did not expand beyond 47 acres.
+The Griffith Park Fire of 1933 is California's second deadliest wildfire (second to the Camp Fire of 2018 in Butte County) and third deadliest firefighter tragedy in U.S. history.
+It is not, however, listed among the Los Angeles County's largest wildfires, despite its horrific toll on life, because the fire's burn area did not expand beyond 47 acres.

 Since 1933, of the reported 86 fatalities from Los Angeles County wildfires, 60 were firefighters and 12 of those were teenage probationer firefighters.